oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/MinerState.md

 - This code defines a trait `MinerState` which provides methods for managing mining tasks and state.

 2. What other files or packages does this code depend on?
-- This code depends on several other packages including `org.alephium.flow.model`, `org.alephium.flow.setting`, `org.alephium.protocol.config`, and `org.alephium.protocol.model`.
+- This code depends on several other packages including `org.oxyg3nium.flow.model`, `org.oxyg3nium.flow.setting`, `org.oxyg3nium.protocol.config`, and `org.oxyg3nium.protocol.model`.

 3. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License, version 3 or later.